Strong constraints on jet quenching in centrality-dependent $p$+Pb collisions at 5.02 TeV from ATLAS

 An alternative method, which does not exhibit the physics biases described above, is to select \pPb events by counting the number of spectator neutrons produced by the disintegrating Pb nucleus which strike a zero-degree calorimeter (ZDC), where central events yield more neutrons on average.
 However, estimating \Ncoll in the resulting event categories is challenging due to limited understanding of how spectator nucleons are distributed in terms of single neutrons, protons, and larger charged fragments (only the first of which strike the ZDC).
 Nevertheless, the ALICE Collaboration has used this method and found that rates of charged~\cite{ALICE:2014xsp} and heavy-flavor~\cite{ALICE:2019fhe} hadrons in central \pPb collisions are unmodified in comparison with those derived from \pp interactions, albeit within significant modeling uncertainties.
 To avoid the reliance on \Ncoll, jet quenching in these events may instead be searched for by examining jet--hadron kinematic correlations or the internal structure of jets.
 A measurement of hadron-triggered jet yields in ZDC-selected central \pPb events has placed limits on the total amount of energy transported across the boundary of an $R=0.4$ jet cone~\cite{ALICE:2017svf}, which is one possible signature.
-However, to further enhance the sensitivity to jet quenching effects in small collision systems and maximally constrain any possible signal, a study sensitive to the internal hadronic structure of jets in spectator-neutron-selected central \pPb collisions is required.
+The measurement presented here can additionally constrain the parton energy loss, even in the case where the jet shape remains unmodified.

 This Letter presents a measurement of the charged-hadron yield in events with jets in the ATLAS calorimeters satisfying two different selections ($\ptjet > 30$~\GeV\ or $\ptjet > 60$~\GeV) in \pPb and \pp collisions at a $5.02$~\TeV\ nucleon--nucleon center-of-mass energy.
 The \pPb and \pp data were recorded in 2016 and 2017, respectively, with triggers sampling integrated luminosities of $\SI{0.36}{nb^{-1}}$ and $\SI{3.6}{pb^{-1}}$.
 In \pPb running, the proton and lead beams had per-nucleon energies of 4~\TeV\ and $(Z/A)\times4~\TeV \approx 1.58$~\TeV, respectively, leading to a rapidity shift of the center-of-mass frame, $\Delta y^\mathrm{com} = 0.465$, from the laboratory frame (while $y^\mathrm{com} = 0$ in \pp running).
 Charged hadrons are required to have $\ptch > \SI{0.5}{\GeV}$ and lie within $|\eta-y^\mathrm{com}|<2.035$, and their yields are measured in two azimuthal regions with respect to the jet: the ``away-side'' region $\Delta\phi_\mathrm{ch,jet} = |\phi_{\mathrm{ch}} - \phi_{\mathrm{jet}}| > 7\pi/8$ and the ``near-side'' region $\Delta\phi_\mathrm{ch,jet} < \pi/8$.
 The total yield in each region, $Y(\ptch)$, is normalized by the number of jets and reported in \pp\ events and in \pPb events for different ZDC energy selections.
 To quantify any modification which would result from the partons' propagation through a created quark--gluon plasma, the ratio of the per-jet charged-particle yields between \pPb and \pp collisions, $\IpPb = Y_{p\mathrm{Pb}} / Y_{pp}$, is reported and compared with predictions from theoretical calculations.
 Importantly, this observable does not depend on a quantitative estimate of \Ncoll.